pavelolly/sigils/README.md

 # Description

-Sigils is Lua program made for searching for solutions to the problem of placing different shapes onto rectangular grid.
+Sigils is a Lua program that solves shape-placement puzzles on rectangular grids.

-For exmaple, let's say we have 4 Tetris shapes: I, L, J and Z, and we want to place them onto 4x4 grid like so
+For example, suppose you have four Tetris shapes: I, L, J, and Z - and want to fit them onto a 4×4 grid like so

 <img src=".github/images/talos-example-.jpg" width="30%" height="30%"></img>

-The above image is from the game [The Talos Principle](https://store.steampowered.com/app/257510/The_Talos_Principle/) by [Croteam](https://www.croteam.com) which inspired this project (also those Tetris shapes are called sigils in the game, which is the name of the project)
+The image above shows a puzzle from [The Talos Principle](https://store.steampowered.com/app/257510/The_Talos_Principle/) by [Croteam](https://www.croteam.com) which inspired this project.
+In the game, these Tetris-like shapes are called "sigils" - hence the name of this program.

-The program has functionality to find all of such placements by doing some "smart" brute forcing
+The program finds all possible ways to arrange them by using a "smart" brute-force search: instead of checking every possible combination, it skips impossible placements early, making the search faster.

 # Quick Start